hcoberdalhoff/approle-and-directoryrole-granter/README.md

 You don't need the legacy AzureAD / AzureADPreview modules.
 These scripts use Microsoft's Graph PowerShell SDK.

+## Known issues

+### Connect-MGGraph authenticates every time

+This is a [known issue](https://github.com/microsoftgraph/msgraph-sdk-powershell#known-issues) of the Microsoft Graph PowerShell SDK.

+Either clean up the token cache:
+- Use `Disconnect-MgGraph` to sign out of the current session.
+- Run `Remove-Item "$env:USERPROFILE\.graph -Recurse -Force` to delete your token cache.
+- Run `Connect-MgGraph` to reconstruct a clean token cache.

+If you run commands manually, you can use `Connect-MgGraph -ContextScope Process` to avoid using the cache.

 ## RealmJoin vNext

 ### Prepare an Azure Automation Account for RJ vNext